DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |AccessibilitySettings| replace:: Go to the Accessibility Settings screen.
+.. |AddDiacriticalMark| replace:: Add a diacritical mark to the previous character.
 .. |AddShortcut| replace:: Add a shortcut to `the home screen`_.
 .. |AddToClipboard| replace:: Add the selected (or all) text to `the clipboard`_.
 .. |AirplaneModeOff| replace:: Turn off Android's airplane mode.